adavarski/UAP-POC/saas/aws/k8s/KOPS/README.md

 #Record the SecretAccessKey and AccessKeyID in the returned JSON output.
 ```

-Grab access and secrets keys (from previous JSON output for example or from downloaded file `$ cat new_user_credentials.csv`) and configure your k8s-saas profile with:
+Grab access and secrets keys (from previous JSON output for example or from downloaded file `$ cat new_user_credentials.csv` if we use AWS console) and configure your aws profile:k8s-saas  with:
 ```
 aws configure (or edit ~/.aws/credentials & ~/.aws/config files)
 ```
-Example: You can check those creds at:
+Example: Check those creds at:
 ```
 $ cat ~/.aws/credentials
 [default]